-- Definition errors-occur when a single bean definition violates the rules of this specification - Deployment problems-occur when there are problems resolving dependencies, or inconsistent specialization, in a particular deployment - Exceptions-occur at runtime
+- Definition errors occur when a single bean definition violates the rules of this specification.
+If a definition error exists, the container must throw a subclass of javax.enterprise.inject.spi.DefinitionException. - Deployment problems occur when there are problems resolving dependencies, or inconsistent specialization, in a particular deployment.
+If a deployment problem occurs, the container must throw a subclass of javax.enterprise.inject.spi.
+DeploymentException. - Exceptions occur at runtime